Josh Caterer

 Josh Caterer (born April 12, 1972) is an American, Chicago-area musician, best known as the lead singer, lead guitarist, and principal songwriter of pop-punk band Smoking Popes, which he founded in 1991 with his older brother Matt and younger brother Eli.
-Josh has also written and recorded Christian and gospel music as a solo artist and with the pop-punk band Duvall.
-In 2015, he founded the blues band Jackson Mud Band, which has released one full-length album called "Stranger Blues".
+The band has remained active except for a hiatus between 1998 and 2005.
+Josh has also written and recorded music with different bands and as a solo artist in a variety of genres, including gospel, blues, rock and pop-punk.

 Early life

 Josh Caterer grew up in Carpentersville, Illinois, where he attended Kings Road Elementary School and Carpentersville Middle School.
 Later, his family moved to Lake In The Hills IL, where he attended nearby H.D.
 Jacobs High School, graduating in 1990.
 After graduation, he held several menial jobs such as gas station cashier and machine operator at a plastics company.
+In 1995, he married Stefanie, his high school sweetheart.